jimTheSTEAMClown/HighSchoolCourses/README.md

   - 555 Introduction and Timer Labs

 ## ✨ Digital Logic - Meet A Few More Chips - Counting, Shifting, and Math
-This is a Module about focused on The different ways to count, and shift.
+**(Target release: Nov 2023-Feb 2024)**  This is a Module about focused on The different ways to count, and shift.
 It will also focus on more complex chips like an ALU doing math.

   **Modules deliverables will include:** (about 2 hours of 30 min Lectures & 4+ hours of Lab & Assessment activities)
   - **Google Docs:** Slide Presentation 📰, Lesson Tutorial 🖼️, Resources ✨